 - Urinalysis – This will reveal fungal organisms in the urine if the cat has disseminated aspergillosis.

 - Biopsy – A tissue sample can confirm the diagnosis of aspergillosis.

 Treatment is variable and depends on the immune competence of the cat and the location of the infection and may include:

-- Topical antifungal drugs which involve giving the cat an anesthetic and inserting an antifungal medication into the nasal cavity through tubes.
+- Topical antifungal drugs involve giving the cat an anesthetic and inserting an antifungal medication into the nasal cavity through tubes.

 - In some cases, surgery may be necessary to remove the infection.

 - Cats may also run a concurrent bacterial infection which may require antibiotics.

 The prognosis for cats with nasal aspergillosis is good, however, the prognosis for disseminated aspergillosis is poor.